How to Get the Email Bounce Rate Under Control

 Especially when you discover that 77% of marketers are successfully achieving high email engagement rates.
 This blows your mind, and you start wondering what you’re doing wrong and why you’re falling behind.

 The good news is there’s a solution to your problem.
-To do that, you need to thoroughly understand the email bounce rate, work on analyzing your email marketing metrics and KPIs, and consistently refine your email list in a timely manner.
+To do that, you need to thoroughly understand the email bounce rate, work on analyzing your email campaign metrics and KPIs, and consistently refine your email list in a timely manner.

 The quickest and most effective way to achieve this is by employing an efficient, versatile, and reliable email service provider (ESP).